 In this challenge you will take your knowledge of feedforward neural networks and apply it to a more useful task than recognizing handwritten digits: speech recognition.
 You are provided a dataset of audio recordings (utterances) and their phoneme state (subphoneme) labels.
-The data comes from articles published in the Wall Street Journal (WSJ) that are read aloud and labelled using the original text.
+The data comes from LibriSpeech corpus which is derived from audiobooks that are part of the LibriVox project, and contains 1000 hours of speech sampled at 16 kHz.
 If you have not encountered speech data before or have not heard of phonemes or spectrograms, we will clarify the problem further.
+For more information, see the paper "LibriSpeech: an ASR corpus based on public domain audio books", Vassil Panayotov, Guoguo Chen, Daniel Povey and Sanjeev Khudanpur, ICASSP 2015 (submitted) (pdf).